 4 ways to make sure you use antibiotics the right way

-Antibiotics can be used incorrectly.
-They’re helpful when needed, but they need to be used in the right way.
+Antibiotics are helpful when needed, but they need to be used in the right way.
 Here are four important tips to keep in mind.

 When antibiotics were first invented, they were a helpful tool to fight off infections that were previously considered deadly, such as strep throat or staph infections.
 Now, due to overuse of antibiotics, bacteria are changing, resulting in a condition called antibiotic resistance.
 This means that some antibiotics are becoming less effective at fighting bacteria, leading to more severe illnesses and longer recovery time.